You are here:

 How can I save water and reduce polluted run-off from my yard?

-Landscaping with native plants helps to reduce water usage by planting drought-tolerant plants and grasses for landscaping and reduce grass-covered areas.
+Water-smart Landscape Design Tips helps to reduce water usage by planting drought-tolerant plants and grasses for landscaping and reduce grass-covered areas.

 USDA Local Cooperative Extension System Offices will help you find out what nutrients your lawn needs, test the soil through your local USDA Cooperative Extension System Office or home kit.
 Only Use What's Needed!
 If you use fertilizer, use a slow-release type no more than twice per year.